Made of cast iron and stainless steel, this is a sturdy, professional-grade cutter.

 This sturdy gadget cuts all types of potatoes, even sweet potatoes, and other vegetables with little effort.
 Comes with suction cup feet.
 Fits potatoes up to 8" long.

-Comes standard with just the 1/2" blade.
+Comes with just a 1/2" blade.
 Other sizes must be purchased separately.
-Awkward to disassemble for cleaning/washing.
+Awkward to disassemble.

 Produces uniform pieces of potato, carrots and other vegetables.
-Features two different size blades with matching pushers.
+Features 2 different-size blades with matching pushers.
 Attachable knife guide lets you decide the length.
 Plastic construction is light and dishwasher safe.
-Low price.

 May take some effort to push through.
 Some concerns about durability.

 Heavy-duty, durably-made stainless steel potato cutter that provides reliable results time and again.